adam-vanegdom/mte325-project/README.md

-# MTE325_Project_320
+# S20_Project

-Repo for S20 microprocessors project.
-Author: Adam VanEgdom
+This is the base code to used for Spring 2020 MTE 325 projects.
+The code stored in this repository is owned and written by Adam VanEgdom.